 Reading residents with serious objections to specific items in the Library should direct their complaints to a librarian.
-If the complaint is not resolved, the resident may file a "Request for Reconsideration of Library Materials" form to the Director's attention.
+If the complaint is not resolved, the resident may file a "Request for Reconsideration of Library Materials" (Appendix II) form to the Director's attention.
 The item and the form will be reviewed by the Board of Library Trustees.
 If materials meet the criteria of selection, they will not be removed from the collection because of pressure by any individual or group.
+After issuing a decision on the Reconsideration, the Board of Library Trustees will not review additional Requests for Reconsideration of the title in question for three years.